Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

 This is the compound stabilization map from Section~\ref{sec:compoundstabilization}.
 By Proposition~\ref{prop:compoundstabilizationmap}, this is equal to the transition map from the naturality of sutured Floer homology.

 Finally, we consider invariance under Move~\ref{move:index2/3} (index 2/3 contact cell cancellation).
-This is a similar model computation to index 1/2 cell cancellation.
-In the case of a contact 2/3 cell cancelation, we add a convex 2-cell $D$ to the decomposition that has Legendrian boundary and $\tb(\d D) = -1$, and such that $\d D$ intersects the dividing set on $S \cup \d N(\Gamma) \cup S'$ exactly twice.
+In this move, we add a convex 2-cell $D$ to the decomposition that has Legendrian boundary and $\tb(\d D) = -1$, and such that $\d D$ intersects the dividing set on $\d (Z'\setminus \Int N(\Gamma))$ exactly twice.
 By definition of a contact cell decomposition, the disk $D$ cuts one of the contact 3-cells in our decomposition into two contact 3-cells.
-Hence, the affect on the contact gluing map from Equation~\eqref{eq:defgluingmap} is to insert a contact 2-handle map $C_{h^2}$, followed by a contact 3-handle map $C_{h^3}$.
+Hence, the effect on the contact gluing map from equation~\eqref{eq:defgluingmap} is to insert a contact 2-handle map $C_{h^2}$, followed by a contact 3-handle map $C_{h^3}$.
 The composition is easily seen to be a diffeomorphism map, as demonstrated in Figure~\ref{fig::41}.